brilliantfantastic/bf/src/blog/2020-08-07-announcing-juvet/index.md

 I have been a fan of chat bots for quite a while, going back to the [Campfire](https://basecamp.com/retired/campfire) days when I built [my first plugin](https://github.com/github/hubot-scripts/commit/dfdb2805154c8f927ac9d8cee07890a64bda0531#diff-cd0614ffeae829469ec4cc2a9fe50202).
 Since then I have been hooked.
 I have been [talking about chat bots](https://www.youtube.com/watch?v=3De5_5Twnjc), [building chat bots](https://slack.com/apps/A04A2V1QU-tatsu), and [providing tools](https://github.com/tatsuio/dialogue) for others to build chat bots.

 Chat bots are important.
 They are important to the consumer because they are familiar (you know how to text) and they are easy to access (you already have the software).
-Chat bots are important to developers and entrepreneurs because they can extend you services and offerings to platforms where the customers already are.
+Chat bots are important to developers and entrepreneurs because they can extend your services and offerings to platforms where the customers already are.

 **Developers need more familiar tooling for building chat bots.**